-Targeting of Incentives.
-Incentives may be broadly targeted; for example, all new investment, foreign or domestic, or they may be very narrowly targeted, and designed with one particular proposed investment in mind.
-The targeting of incentives serves two important purposes: (i) it identifies the types of investment that host governments seek to attract; and (ii) it reduces the cost of incentives because it reduces the number of investors that benefit.
+Incentives may be broadly targeted-for example, they may target all new investment, foreign or domestic-or they may be very narrowly targeted, and designed with one particular proposed investment in mind.
+The targeting of incentives serves two important purposes: (a) it identifies the types of investment that host governments seek to attract; and (b) it reduces the cost of incentives because it reduces the number of investors that benefit.